- Fields

 -

 Average Yearly Salary: $80,000Another popular IT job is a software or app developer position.
-Like web developers, software developers work to create, design, and maintain software (like computer programs) or applications.
+Software developers create, design, and maintain software (like computer programs) or applications.

-They work mainly with code to create and debug programs, so many jobs look for someone with a Computer Science degree or similar qualification.
-There’s a big expectation for this field to grow, so it might be a good idea to get into the industry if you love coding.
+They work mainly with code to create and debug programs, so many employers look for candidates with a computer science degree or similar qualifications.

-If you want to get your foot in the door, look for position titles like Software Developer, Software Engineer, Programmer (or Programmer Analyst), Application Developer, Applications Engineer, Computer Programmer, System Architect, or Systems Software Engineer.
+If you want to get your foot in the door as a software developer, look for position titles like Software Developer, Software Engineer, Programmer (or Programmer Analyst), Application Developer, Applications Engineer, Computer Programmer, System Architect, or Systems Software Engineer.

 Job Outlook: Between 2020 and 2030, the career for software developers is expected to increase by 22%, with 409,500 job opportunities added across the U.S.